 There are several different ways that a professional placement can be organised.
-For those who undertake the onsite Practical Legal Training course, Leo Cussen can arrange the PLT placement on your behalf, taking into account a Trainee Preference Form where you list your preferred law field and organisation.
+For those who undertake the face-to-face Practical Legal Training course in Victoria, Leo Cussen can arrange the PLT placement on your behalf, taking into account a Preference Form where you list your preferred law field and organisation type.

 The second option is to arrange the placement yourself, which requires you to complete a Placement Arrangement Form which gets approved by Leo Cussen.
-Trainees who undertake the online PLT course are required to organise their own placement, but have access to plenty of help and guidance from Leo Cussen’s placement advisor.
+Trainees who undertake the blended or 100% online versions of the PLT course are required to organise their own placement, but have access to plenty of help and guidance from Leo Cussen’s careers team.